juliarobles/use_plugins/XMIConverter/README.md

 ## Installation

 To install the plugin you simply download the [JAR file](dist/XMIConverter-7.0.0.jar) and drag it into the `lib/plugins` folder in the main USE directory.

+*Note*: This version of the plugin has been compiled for USE 7.0.0 libraries with Java 14, although it should work on USE 6.0.0.
+In case it doesn't work correctly use this [JAR file](dist/XMIConverter.jar), which has been compiled with USE 6.0.0 and Java 8 libraries.

 ## Compilation